mrsonne/hubit/README.md

 {car.wheels.price: 100}
 ```

-In this case, only the wheel price tool will be executed.
+In this case, `hubit` wil only execute the wheel price tool.
 Running the wheel price and the car price in two steps can be achieved like this

 ```python
 from hubit import HubitModel